wu928320442/QRCodeStyle/README.md

 ![](images/1.jpg)
 ![](images/2.jpg)
+# library introduce
-# A very simple and easy to use qr code style generation library
+* A very simple and easy to use qr code style generation library

-## Free combination of qr code style
+* Free combination of qr code style

-## for example
+# Use example

 * Set the space of the outer circle of the logo
 ```java